Unique-AG/ai/unique_toolkit/README.md

 Each domain comprises a service class (in `service.py`) which encapsulates the basic functionalities to interact with the domain entities, the schemas
-(in `schemas.py`) used in the service and required for interacting with the service functions, utility functions (in `utils.py`) which give additional functionality to interact with the domain entities (all domains except Embedding) and other domain specific functionalities which are explained in the respective domain documentation.
+(in `schemas.py`) used in the service and required for interacting with the service functions, utility functions (in `utils.py`) which give additional functionality to interact with the domain entities (all domains except embedding) and other domain specific functionalities which are explained in the respective domain documentation.

-In addition, the `app` module provides functions to initialize and secure apps and perform parallel reuqests (only with async app like Flask) that will interact with the Unique platform.
+In addition, the `unique_toolkit.app` module provides functions to initialize apps that interact with the Unique platform.
+It also includes some utility functions to run async tasks in parallel (async webserver and app implementation required).

 ## Changelog